E0167358/movie-app/README.md

   Vite's defaults during development and the app rendered a blank page, so that setting is now only applied when Vitest runs.

-**Where I chose differently from the first suggestion.** I dropped the Bean Validation dependency and validate in plain service classes instead, which made the edge cases easier to unit test, and I kept the databases in Docker while running the services directly, because that is what I could verify end to end on my machine.
+**Where I went a different way.** I dropped the Bean Validation dependency and validate in plain service classes instead, which made the edge cases easier to unit test.
+I also ran everything locally — PostgreSQL plus the three services — rather than containerising, because that is the setup I could verify end to end on my machine.

 I can explain any file in this repository and why it is written the way it is.